| |

 christine mathews

-I’ve been keeping it real since 1963. 🙂
+I’ve been keeping it real since 1963. 😊

-I’m a child of God, a wifey, mama, grandma, full-time creative, domestic engineer, and self-care enthusiast.
+I’m a child of God, devoted wife, proud mama and grandma, full-time creative, domestic engineer, and passionate self-care enthusiast.

-I’m always down to chat and love collaborating with other creatives and brands alike!
+I’m always up for a good chat and love collaborating with fellow creatives and brands.

 Similar Posts